 of the Feature Launcher Service to provide a way for the Feature Launcher

-Service to find an installable InputStream
+Service to find an installable InputStream of bytes for a

 given bundle artifact using the getArtifact(ID) method.
 Artifact Repository implementations are free